1934 Alabama House of Representatives election

 The 1934 Alabama House of Representatives election took place on Tuesday, November 6, 1934, to elect 106 representatives to serve four-year terms in the Alabama House of Representatives.
-105 Democrats and 1 Republicans were elected to the 1935 House.
+105 Democrats and one Republican were elected to the 1935 House.

 Robert H. Walker of Limestone County was elected Speaker of the House on January 8, 1935.

 General election results

 In most multi-seat counties, Democratic leaders switched from electing candidates at an at-large basis to electing candidates to designated places.
 Counties not listed were won by Democrats in both the 1930 and 1934 elections: